 2. To disable the driver's default behavior of converting server-side property key names to all lower-case characters, set the LCaseSspKeyName property to 0.

 Configuring Logging Options

 To help troubleshoot issues, you can enable logging in the driver.

-- Only enable logging long enough to capture an issue.
-Logging decreases performance and can consume a large quantity of disk space. - The settings for logging apply to every connection that uses the Cloudera ODBC Driver for Impala, so make sure to disable the feature after you are done using it.
+Only enable logging long enough to capture an issue.
+Logging decreases performance and can consume a large quantity of disk space.